 A multinational crew led by Weill Cornell Medication investigators developed a take a look at that can assist measure the persistence of HIV in individuals affected by viral strains discovered predominantly in Africa—an important software within the seek for an HIV treatment that can profit sufferers around the globe.

-The examine, printed in Nature Communications on July 2, helps fill a serious hole in (HIV) analysis.
+The examine, printed in Nature Communications on July 2, helps fill a serious hole in human immunodeficiency virus (HIV) analysis.
 Most HIV research have centered on strains circulating in Western international locations, predominantly in males who’ve intercourse with males affected by subtype B. Few research have examined strains circulating in Africa, the place ladies are disproportionately affected.

 “HIV treatment analysis tends to concentrate on viral strains circulating in developed international locations, however to realize a treatment that’s globally relevant, we should examine viral strains which can be affecting different areas of the world,” mentioned lead writer Dr. Guinevere Lee, assistant professor of virology in medication within the Division of Infectious Ailments and assistant professor of microbiology and immunology at Weill Cornell Medication.